NickyFrs/hma-bds/README.md

 --------
 ### Inspiration
 ---
-- I received inspiration for this project from my personal exeprience and websites like Dribbble.
+- I received inspiration for this project from my personal experience and websites like Dribbble.
 - Also Kevin Powel video series on How to Make a website from scratch, YouTube.